Harpo3/archsimian/README.md

 <b>Hardware and Software Requirements:</b>

+A Linux OS (I have tested it in Arch and KDE as the Desktop Environment).
+You may be able to make this work with other Linux distros and DEs, but your mileage may vary.

+Windows 7 or higher

+MediaMonkey4 Gold for Windows

+<b>Windows Configurations:</b>

+While Linux can be installed on a separate partition of Windows using a dual boot system, it is far easier to run a Windows 10 VM running within Linux.
+Even if you have Windows installed on a dual boot, you might also want a VM installed in Linux if you want to avoid having to reboot twice for every library/playlist update.

 If you are running KDE and the Windows VirtualMachine (VM) together, you will need 8GB of RAM to run smoothly (16GB is better!).
 Less might work with a lighter DE (but no guarantees).
 If you do not use a VM for Windows, then 4GB is enough.

 If you do use the VM, you need a CPU capable of running Windows 10 on an Oracle VirtualBox Virtual Machine (VM), meaning a 64-bit processor with hardware virtualization support enabled.
 See here for details: <html>https://forums.virtualbox.org/viewtopic.php?t=58072</html>

-A Linux OS (I have tested it in Arch and KDE as the Desktop Environment).
-You may be able to make this work with other Linux distros and DEs, but your mileage may vary.

-MediaMonkey4 Gold for Windows

-Note: while it could installed on a separate partition of Windows using a dual boot system, it is far easier installed and running in a Windows 10 VM running in Arch.
-Even if you have Windows installed on a dual boot, you will want to also have the VM installed in Arch if you want to avoid having to reboot twice for every library/playlist update.
+<b>MediaMonkey Addons:</b>

-Separately, you need to install/setup several scripts (.mmip files) in MM4:
+You need to install/setup several scripts (.mmip files) in MM4:

-Backup 6.0 (trixmoto: <html>https://www.rik.onl/mediamonkey/search.php?all=scripts</html>) for backing up the MM4 database; Update Location of Files in Database (if you install a VM); RegEx Find and Replace: <html>http://solair.eunet.rs/~zvezdand/RegExpReplace.htm</html>; and,
+Backup 6.0 (trixmoto: <html>https://www.rik.onl/mediamonkey/search.php?all=scripts</html>) for backing up the MM4 database;

+Update Location of Files in Database (if you install a VM);

+RegEx Find and Replace: <html>http://solair.eunet.rs/~zvezdand/RegExpReplace.htm</html>; and,

 ImportM3U: <html>https://www.mediamonkey.com/addons/browse/item/import-m3u/</html>

 <b>Dependencies:</b>